uwedeportivo/Kindi/README.md

 Usage
 -----

 You run Kindi in a terminal window.
-It gets installed in /usr/local/bin.
+It gets installed as /usr/local/bin/kindi.
 If you have that on your $PATH you can just type

     kindi --help: